1st July 2024

 Ever wanted to know what the top of the Dwarf’s head looks like?
 You’re welcome.

-We’ve still got more work to do on making the board, characters and the entire experience feel much more ‘polished’ than Talisman: Digital Classic Edition’, but we’re really happy with the progress we’ve made so far.
+We’ve still got more work to do on making the board, characters and the entire experience feel much more ‘polished’ than Talisman: Digital Edition, but we’re really happy with the progress we’ve made so far.

 Adding All the New Cards